 These are examples of some questions you may wish to discuss with a study abroad advisor or with potential program providers.

-Following the reflection and perspective pieces you will find a list of relevant UI links and external resources for diverse travelers.
+Below you will find a list of relevant UI links and external resources for diverse travelers.
 The resources include organizations, articles, success stories, and tips intended for diverse groups of students who would like more information about traveling abroad.

 The University of Iowa's center for students who are underrepresented in higher education offers a variety of services and resources.